akhilvvn/HackP2025/task2_indoor_outdoor_classifier/README.md

 **Early stopping prevented overfitting**

-**While the current results are perfect, a larger and more diverse dataset is needed to ensure robust performance and better generalization on unseen images**
+**While the current results are perfect, a larger and more diverse dataset is needed to ensure robust performance, avoid confusion for visually similar images, and improve generalization on unseen images**

 ---